Overactive Bladder Treatment in Gilbert, AZ

 There is often confusion between OAB and some of its most common symptoms.
-For example, urinary incontinence can be a symptom of OAB, but it is not the same thing as overactive bladder.
+For example, urinary incontinence can be a symptom of OAB, but it is not the same thing as an overactive bladder.
 Urinary incontinence is only a symptom, not a condition.
 It can also be a symptom of many other urinary issues, and therefore may be brought on by a multitude of health problems.

 In addition to urinary incontinence, it is also extremely common for people with OAB to experience a sudden urge to urinate in addition to frequent urination, particularly during the night.
 The intense urge to urinate often results in an accidental leakage of urine, which typically stems from a type of urinary incontinence such as stress incontinence or urge incontinence.

 There are several reasons as to why an individual may experience symptoms related to overactive bladder, including:

 - Physical inability to reach the restroom in time to relieve your bladder

 - Side effects of your medication

 - Damage to the urinary system, possibly from a prior surgery

 - Tumors of the bladder